-Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.
-The Western Cape, of which Cape Town has the largest population, has the highest average life expectancy at birth (64 years).
+Health levels in general have increased in Cape Town, with the city's infant mortality rate (IMR) having dropped significantly.11 The Western Cape, of which Cape Town has the largest population, has the highest life expectancy at birth (68 years) in the country,12 coming very close to the 2030 target in the NDP.
 Whilst people are living longer and healthier lives, the percentage of economically active working-age people (aged 15 - 64) has also increased.
-This has caused a drop in the total age dependency ratio. an ongoing trend for Cape Town over the past two decades.
+This has caused a drop in the total age dependency ratio13 for Cape Town.